 Board functions and roles

 Our Board has several key roles which suit and enhance our model of working.
 As well as the usual legal, financial and compliance responsibilities common to all charity trustees, our Board’s key functions are in strategic planning, scrutiny and the interrogation of impact.
-We have a Chair (currently Helen Cadbury) and lead trustees for each programme of work and for each of audit, risk and human resources.
+We have a Chair (currently Erica Cadbury) and lead trustees for each programme of work and for each of audit, risk and human resources.
 Their role is to advise and support but also to challenge staff.

 The Board meets for a full day every quarter and at least once a year has an evening session with no staff present.
 Every quarter trustees vist a couple of the organisations we support to hear at first hand about their work, problems and progress.
 There are always external speakers at part of the board meeting too.